 Cooking and Canning

 Stock.
 Broth.
-Tomato sauce.
+Now, tomato sauce.
 Pickle brine.
-Plus, big-batch cooking lives in quarts.
+Big-batch cooking lives in quarts.
 But your stockpot?
 Probably marked in gallons.
 Or liters.
 Or not marked at all.

 Eight quarts of chicken stock fits in an 8-quart pot — barely.
+Still, you need headspace for boiling.
 If you're pressure canning, the USDA guidelines specify quart jars, but your canner capacity is listed in quarts or gallons depending on the brand.
-But a 12-quart (3-gallon) pot gives you breathing room.
-A 2-gallon pot (8 quarts) is the minimum.
-You need headspace for boiling.
+A 12-quart (3-gallon) pot gives you breathing room.
+On top of that, a 2-gallon pot (8 quarts) is the minimum.
 Mixing them up means under-processing or overcrowding.
-No workaround needed.

 Automotive Fluids

 And here's the kicker: some fluids are sold in 5-quart jugs.
-Oil, mostly.
-Still, you need 8 quarts.
+Worth adding: oil, mostly.
+You need 8 quarts.
 You buy two 5-quart jugs (10 quarts) because "close enough."
 Now you have 2 quarts left over that sit in your garage for three years until the container cracks.

 Gardening and Landscaping